tinacms/tina-graphql-gateway/packages/client/readme.md

 Next steps:

+- Make changes to our data-model, and verify our templates with `$ forestry schema:audit`
 - Setup build server to run in production
 - Configure your site to use the `Tina Teams` API in your hosted Cloud Editing Environment